-Second charge mortgages, also known as second mortgages, are a type of loan you can take out that is secured on the equity you have in your home.
-They are often popular with homeowners who want to raise money, but don’t want to remortgage, or are perhaps unable to.
+Second charge mortgages, also known as second mortgages, are a type of loan you can take out that is secured on the equity you have in your home, and are taken out on top of your existing mortgage.

-The number of people taking out second charge mortgages has boomed this year.
-Figures released by the Finance & Leasing Association (FLA) show that second charge new business volumes were up 195% in June 2021 compared to the same month in 2020, with 1,960 new agreements made.
-In the three months to June 2021, the number of new agreements rose by a massive 208% compared to the same period a year earlier, to 5,853 new agreements with a value of £260m.
+Figures released by the Finance & Leasing Association (FLA) show that second charge new business volumes were up 25% in June 2022 compared to the same month in 2021 with 2,854 new agreements made.
+In the three months to June 2022, the number of new agreements rose by 37% compared to the same period a year earlier, to 8,529 new agreements with a value of £390m.

-Here we explain how second charge mortgages work, what the pros and cons are and some alternatives to consider if you’re looking to unlock some of the equity in your home.
+Here we explain how second charge mortgages work, what the pros and cons are and look at some alternatives to consider if you’re looking to unlock some of the equity in your home.

 What is a second charge mortgage?

 A second charge mortgage is a type of secured loan that uses the equity you’ve built up in your home as collateral against the money you want to borrow.
 This loan is taken out through a different lender to your existing mortgage lender.

 For some people, a second charge mortgage can be the cheapest and easiest way to release some of the money they have built up in their home, especially for those who might be worried about remortgaging, perhaps because their circumstances have changed.
 However, as you will effectively have two mortgages on the same property, if you are unable to pay either one of them, you could risk losing your home.
 It is this risk that means for the majority of people second charge mortgages are usually considered a last resort.

 When might you want a second charge mortgage?

 The main reasons people opt for a second charge mortgage include funding home improvements, or if they’re struggling to find a good remortgage deal due to issues with credit, or because they have just become self-employed and can’t remortgage because they don’t yet have two years of accounts to show lenders.